Feyn

 RMSE for the predictions

-method Graph.roc_auc_score
+method Model.roc_auc_score

 def roc_auc_score(